CharleneMcKeown/GitHubWorkshop/docs/labs/lab.2/lab.2.md

-# Continuous Deployment Part 1
+# GitHub Actions & Secrets

 By the end of this lab, you will have updated your workflow file to build the application as a container image, and push that image to Azure Container Rregistry.